bberka/Metran/README.md

 public async Task WaitForUserOperation(long userId)
 {
     MetranTransaction<long> transaction;
-    // Attempt to get an existing transaction, or add a new one if it doesn't exist.
+    // Attempt to add a transaction if it doesn't exist.
+    // If it already exists, 'TryAddTransaction' will return false,
-    // You might use TryAddTransaction or GetOrAddTransaction based on your logic. if (Container.TryAddTransaction(userId, out transaction))
+    // and we can then choose to wait for the existing one. if (Container.TryAddTransaction(userId, out transaction))
     {
         // This transaction was just added, meaning no one else is currently processing for this user.
         // Perform your operation, then dispose the transaction. using (transaction)
         {
-            // Do some work...
+            Console.WriteLine($"Starting operation for user {userId}...");
+            await Task.Delay(2000); // Simulate work
+            Console.WriteLine($"Operation for user {userId} completed.");
         }
     }
     else
     {
         // A transaction for this userId already exists, meaning another operation is ongoing.
-        // Get the existing transaction to wait for it. transaction = Container.GetOrAddTransaction(userId); // Get the existing one try
+        // Get the existing transaction to wait for it. transaction = Container.GetOrAddTransaction(userId); // Get the existing one (it won't add here) try
         {
+            Console.WriteLine($"User {userId} is busy.
+Waiting for existing operation to complete...");
             // Wait for the existing transaction to complete (be disposed).
             // This will throw a TimeoutException if it doesn't complete within 10 seconds. await transaction.WaitAsync();
-            Console.WriteLine($"Transaction for user {userId} completed.");
+            Console.WriteLine($"Existing operation for user {userId} completed.
+You can now proceed.");
         }
         catch (TimeoutException ex)
         {
-            Console.WriteLine($"Waiting for transaction for user {userId} timed out: {ex.Message}");
+            Console.WriteLine($"Waiting for operation for user {userId} timed out: {ex.Message}");
         }
     }
 }